azimovaisha/azimovaisha/README.md

 - 👋 Hello there, name's Aisha
-- 👀 I’m interested in ...
+- 👀 I’m interested in all things OOP and WebDev
-- 🌱 I’m currently relearning Java using a more efficient approach than the one I have been exposed to before.
+- 🌱 I’m currently working on a personal landing page and a music recommendation bot.
 - 💞️ I’m looking to collaborate on any Java desktop application projects!
 Not yet ready for Android stuff, I'd say.
 - 📫 I like playing online games such as League of Legends and Overwatch.
   I cannot function properly without music!
 I listen to all kinds of genres, but I prefer classical music while coding.